Willson Contreras Player Props: Cardinals vs. Pirates

 Willson Contreras At The Plate

-- Contreras has gotten a hit in five of 12 games this year (41.7%), with multiple hits twice.
+- In six of 13 games this year (46.2%), Willson Contreras has reached safely via hit, and that includes multiple hits twice.

-- In 12 games played this year, he has not gone deep.
+- He has not hit a long ball in his 13 games this season.

-- Contreras has driven in a run twice this season, but just one in each of those games.
+- Willson Contreras has had an RBI in three games this year.

-- In three of 12 games this year, he has scored, including multiple runs once.
+- In three of 13 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.